-As an entrepreneur or investor in the technology sector, your focus is on your core business elements like expanding your business case, market opportunities, and innovation.
-And yet you do not want to waste any legal opportunities and need to limit your legal risks.
+As an entrepreneur or investor in the technology sector, your focus is on your core business like expanding your business, detecting market opportunities, and keeping up with innovations.
+And yet you do want to have the benefit of any legal opportunities and need to limit your legal risks.
 Our Technology Team provides comprehensive service that allows you to keep your focus on what really matters.

 “The lawyers at Stek are business-orientated individuals, who deliver good quality against acceptable rates.”